No Fail Turkey Recipe (Why Cooking Your Turkey Upside Down Changes Everything)

 No, you should not cook a turkey in a plastic bag.
 Besides the fact that we think bags are unnecessary and toxic, they are also another type of single-use plastic you just don’t need.
 Proponents of cooking turkeys in bags think it’s the best way to cook faster and get moister meat, but this upside down, no-baste turkey recipe proves you don’t need one.

 If you’re wondering how to tuck the turkey wings, don’t worry!
-It’s easy to tuck turkey wings.
-In this recipe, you will tuck the wings underneath the turkey back after you flip your turkey over.
+It’s easy.
+Tuck the wings underneath the turkey back after you flip your turkey over.
 Just hold the back up a bit so you can get the wings underneath it.
-Now you’re good to go!

 It’s easy to freeze leftover turkey meat.
 Wrap turkey slices tightly in freezer paper, then put it all in an airtight container.
 We love reusable Stasher bags!
 Use a straw to get all the air out to prevent freezer burn.
 Label the bag and freeze for up to 6 months.